kineticstoolkit/kineticstoolkit_doc/src/python_strings_triple_quotes.md

 # Creating strings using triple-quotes

-Python provides another type string delimiter: the triple-quote.
-A string defined using triple-quotes can integrate both single and double quotes in a same string without using backslash.
+Python provides another type of string delimiter: the triple-quote.
+A string defined using triple-quotes can integrate both single and double quotes in the same string without using backslash.
 Line breaks are also saved in the string.

 ```{code-cell}
 s1 = """I didn't write "E = mc2", that's Einstein's thing."""